 Rav Chisda

-Rav Chisda bar Atta was a leading second-generation Babylonian Amora who headed the academy of Sura in the mid-third century.
+Rav Chisda bar Atta was a leading second-generation Babylonian Amora who headed the academy of Sura in his later years, from roughly 297 CE.
 A student of Rav Huna, he became one of the most influential teachers of his era, known for his sharp reasoning and prolific teachings on matters of halakhah and aggadah.
 Rav Chisda was celebrated for his medical knowledge, which he integrated into discussions of Jewish law, and for his keen sense of practical jurisprudence.
 He trained many distinguished students and his rulings shaped Babylonian Jewish practice.
 His name appears throughout the Babylonian Talmud as both a teacher and interlocutor in complex legal debates.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →